awsdocs/aws-lambda-developer-guide/doc_source/gettingstarted-features.md

 **Note**
 Logging is subject to [CloudWatch Logs limits](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/cloudwatch_limits_cwl.html)\.
 Log data can be lost due to throttling or, in some cases, when the [execution context](running-lambda-code.md) is terminated\.

 If your function exits without error, the runtime sends it another event\.
-The function's class stays in memory, so clients and variables declared outside of the handler method can be reused\.
+The function's class stays in memory, so clients and variables that are declared outside of the handler method can be reused\.
 Your function also has access to local storage in the `/tmp` directory\.

-Lambda scales your function by running additional instances of it as demand increases, and terminating instances as demand decreases\.
-Unless noted otherwise, incoming requests may be processed out of order or concurrently\.
+Lambda scales your function by running additional instances of it as demand increases, and by terminating instances as demand decreases\.
+Unless noted otherwise, incoming requests might be processed out of order or concurrently\.
 Store your application's state in other services, and don't rely on instances of your function being long lived\.
 Use local storage and class\-level objects to increase performance, but keep the size of your deployment package and the amount of data that you transfer onto the execution environment to a minimum\.

 For a hands\-on introduction to the programming model in your preferred programming language, see the following chapters\.
 + [Building Lambda Functions with Node\.js](programming-model.md)